jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/4_Various_Fields.typ

 //
 // TODO
 // render it properly --> not Table 1 Tabkle 2 Table 3 but Table 1 -3
-@tab_5 @tab_6 @tab_7
+@tab_5, @tab_6, @tab_7
 .
-Before further statements are made about the already mentioned standards, the ISO (International Organization for Standardization) standards, which deal exclusively with hydrogen, should be listed in Table 15.
+Before further statements are made about the already mentioned standards, the ISO (International Organization for Standardization) standards, which deal exclusively with hydrogen, should be listed in @tab_8.